dahromy/site-vault/README.md

 ## Changelog

+### Version 1.1.10

+- Improved the `get_project_directory` function to correctly identify project directories for complex structures (e.g., naomi.aty-aminay.com).
+- Enhanced logic to handle cases where the project name is a subdirectory within the DocumentRoot.
+- Added support for projects with multiple subdomains and varying directory structures.
+- Improved accuracy in identifying the correct project root directory for backup.

 ### Version 1.1.9

 - Enhanced the `get_project_directory` function to handle cases where DocumentRoot points to a 'web' subdirectory.